redhat-developer/rh-che/README.md

 * OPENSHIFT_USERNAME and OPENSHIFT_PASSWORD are used to configure which Openshift account will be used
 * CHE_OPENSHIFT_PROJECT is the name of the project in Openshift in which Che will be deployed
-* CHE_HOSTNAME will be the hostname from which Che will be accessible after deployment
+* OPENSHIFT_NAMESPACE_URL is the base URL used for all Che routes.
+Once deployed Che dashboard will be available at http://che-${OPENSHIFT_NAMESPACE_URL}.
 * CHE_LOG_LEVEL is the logging level (DEBUG, INFO, WARN, ERROR etc)
 * CHE_DEBUGGING_ENABLED set this to "true" to allow remote Java debugging of the Che server
 * FABRIC8_ONLINE_PATH is the full path to the fabric8-online binary